earloc/TypealizR/README.md

 ## how it works

-TypealizR parses ordinary Resx-files and generates extension-classes and -methods using `source-generators` on thy fly.
+TypealizR parses ordinary Resx-files and generates extension-classes and -methods using `source-generators` on the fly.

 ![demo_typealize_translation_initial]